cshawnkeech/crossing_the_aisle/README.md

 # Crossing the Aisle: an EDA on Congressional Bipartisanship

-An EDA regarding bipartisanship in the American federal Senate.
+An EDA regarding bipartisanship in the American federal Congress.
 Includes development of a metric for comparing strength of bipartisanship per vote and initial hypothesis testing utilizing American federal data.

 ## Rationale